We are here to support people with cancer and their whānau across Taranaki. We are part of the Central Districts Division of the Cancer Society.

 What we do

-The Cancer Society has been operating in Taranaki for the past 80 years.
+The Taranaki Cancer Society has been open for the past 80 years.
 Our modern, eco-friendly centre in New Plymouth is nestled not too far from Mount Taranaki.

 Cancer is now the leading cause of death in New Zealand.
 As we grow older, the likelihood of developing cancer increases.